Azure-Samples/java-migration-copilot-samples/asset-manager/README.md

 ## Install GitHub Copilot App Modernization for Java

-In VSCode, open the Extensions view from Activity Bar, search `GitHub Copilot App Modernization for Java` extension in marketplace.
+In VSCode, open the Extensions view from Activity Bar, search `GitHub Copilot app modernization for Java` extension in marketplace.
 Select the Install button on the extension.
 After installation completes, you should see a notification in the bottom-right corner of VSCode confirming success.

 ## Migrate the Sample Java Application

-The following sections guide you through the process of migrating the sample Java application `asset-manager` to Azure using GitHub Copilot App Modernization for Java.
+The following sections guide you through the process of migrating the sample Java application `asset-manager` to Azure using GitHub Copilot app modernization for Java.

 ### Assess Your Java Application